-The chrome domed bar man means business.
-He probably smiles on his own time, but serving quality alcohol at Shinshu Osake Mura is a serious business.
-The Japanese businessman at the counter in front of me seems to be dithering in his order and neither our man behind the counter or the long line of patrons waiting to order seem particularly impressed.
+The barman means business.
+There is a big, thirsty Friday night crowd in at Shinshu Osake Mura and making sure everyone gets a satisfying fill of quality alcohol is a serious task.
+The Japanese businessman at the counter in front of me seems to be dithering in his order and the long line of patrons waiting to order don’t seem particularly impressed.
 The businessman eventually asks for a recommendation and gets his three very generous glasses of Nihonshu in a wooden holder, and then it’s my turn to order.

 |Name:||Shinshu Osake Mura (信州おさけ村)|